BOARD OF TRUSTEES ELECTION INFORMATION

 Elections for Dripping Springs ISD Board of Trustees positions are held each May, with either two or three seats coming up for re-election as terms are three years in length.
 DSISD trustees do not represent "places"; they are at-large representatives.
-Two seats will be up for re-election in 2023: Ron Jones and Barbara Stroud.
-The election will take place May 6, 2023.
+Three seats will be up for re-election in 2024: Mary Jane Hetrick, Shannon O'Connor and Stefani Reinold.
+The election will take place May 4, 2024.

 Becoming a School Board Member

 The first day to file a candidate application for a place on the May 4, 2024 ballot is January 17, 2024.
 The filing deadline is February 16, 2024 at 5:00 pm.
 Applications may be filed:

 - In person to: DSISD administration building at 510 W. Mercer St., Dripping Springs

 - By mail to: DSISD, attn: supt office, PO Box 479, Dripping Springs, TX 78620

 Candidates for a school board of trustees in Texas must meet the following qualifications: